strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .7 =
+* ENHANCEMENT: Added pmprosm_getDiscountCodeByCodeID( $code_id ) function to help with getting the code and other details from a code id.
+* ENHANCEMENT: Added a "Sponsor/Code" column to the Members List showing a link to the sponsoring user or the sponsor code if applicable.
+* ENHANCEMENT: Added a "sponsorcode" column to the Members List CSV export.

 = .6.3 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables